 The important thing is to create a fluid and straightforward lead magnet and ask a minimum of questions while qualifying your lead to the maximum.

 💡 The trick is to limit the form to a few essential pieces of information...
 10 seconds should be enough for the interested parties to sign up.

 Set up a lead scoring and enrichment process following your lead magnet

-Now that you have set up a lead magnet that corresponds to prospects' expectations valuable for your company, you will now promote it via your newsletter and on LinkedIn via LinkedIn Ads campaigns...
+Now that you have set up a lead magnet that corresponds to prospects' expectations, you will now promote it via your newsletter, and on LinkedIn via LinkedIn Ads campaigns...

 The procedure is simple with Phantombuster to identify your leads and enrich them with all the necessary data for B2B prospecting.

-#1 Collect engaged leads on a LinkedIn post with Phantombuster
+#1 Collect the leads engaged on a LinkedIn post with Phantombuster

 - Connect to LinkedIn using the Phantombuster browser extension.

-- Specify the LinkedIn posts you are targeting: Create a spreadsheet on Google Spreadsheet.
+- Specify the LinkedIn posts you are targeting.
+Create a spreadsheet on Google Sheets.